Abdallah510/Top-10-Frequent-Words-Naive-vs-Multiprocessing-vs-Multithreading/README.md

-# Top 10 Frequent Words — Naive vs Multiprocessing vs Multithreading in C
+# Top 10 Frequent Words — Naive vs Multiprocessing vs Multithreading

 A C project.
 It finds the top 10 most frequent words in a large text dataset (enwik8) and compares the performance of three approaches: single-process, multiprocessing, and multithreading.